Turkey: Up to 60 migrants feared dead after boat sinks

 Interior Minister Suleyman Soylu, who traveled to Van to oversee the rescue operation, told reporters Wednesday that authorities estimated the boat was carrying between 55 and 60 migrants when it went down in stormy weather.

 A total of 11 other people have detained in connection with the tragedy, he said.
+A village administrator has been removed from office for delaying reporting the incident, he added.

+Soylu says experts think the sunken boat is under 110-120 meters (360-394 feet) of water.
+An underwater imaging system was dispatched from Ankara to locate the wreck, he added.

 HaberTurk television said the migrants are believed to be from Pakistan, Afghanistan and Iran.

 Last year, seven migrants drowned while 64 others were rescued when their boat capsized in the lake, which is close to the border with Iran but lies within Turkey’s borders.
-Smugglers are believed to be transporting migrants across the lake to escape police checkpoints on roads.
+Smugglers are believed to be transporting migrants across the lake to escape police checkpoints on nearby roads.

 Turkey, which hosts about 3.7 million Syrian refugees, is a main crossing point for migrants trying to reach Europe.